hunterkrech/HunterKrech.github.io/index.md

 ### Narrative
 The first artifact is an example of the multiplayer dice game Farkle that uses random numbers to roll dice and score a player's roll.
 It was created in my last term in my advanced C++  programming and data structures class for my final.
 I selected the item because it was created totally from scratch with no existing code and was methodically planned out with pseudocode that discussed the best options for every piece of functionality.
 I believe this showcases that I can plan well to systematically solve problems as they arise as I did when developing this artifact originally.
 This artifact was improved by some original errors I missed.
 For example, when examining the code below only one of these statements can be evaluated to true.

-Even though only one can be true were still checking all 3 of them when we don't need to or should be.
+Even though only one can be true were still evaluating all 3 of them when we don't need to or should be.
 ```markdown
 if (isPlaying[playerIdNumber] == 1)//if player already is playing
 {